GuestMeNot/Creative-Thoughts/UnmodifiableAndInvisibleData.md

 then the field can be encrypted.
 If they have read-only privileges the data can be digitally signed.

-If the caller eventually, asks to update the object, the privileges can be checked when deserializing the object.
-If the encrypted or signed data has changed then the user does not have access and the update can be rejected.
+If the caller eventually asks to update the object, the privileges can be checked when deserializing the object.
+If the encrypted or signed data has changed and the user does not have access then the update can be rejected.

 This information can be leveraged dynamically on the front-end.